Constitution of New Hampshire: 1776 Constitution

-On January 5, 1776, the New Hampshire Congress met in Exeter and voted to establish a civil government, becoming the first American commonwealth to ratify its own constitution.
-Drafted at the urging of the Continental Congress, the 1776 Constitution replaced royal rule with a two-part legislature, a House of Representatives and a Council while intentionally excluding a chief executive.
+Should the conflict with Great Britain last beyond 1776, and barring instructions to the contrary from the Continental Congress, the Constitution provided for the popular election of the Councilors.
+Together, the Assembly and Council were responsible for running the government of the colony, including the appointment of all civil and military officers.

+The Constitution intentionally excluded a chief executive.
 This reflected a clear break from the top-down authority of the colonial governor and marked a shift in public attitudes toward representative government.
 Unlike the unrest seen in 1772 during the Pine Tree Riot, where colonists took to tarring and feathering royal agents, the new government channeled popular will through elections and local control.
 Though the constitution lacked a Bill of Rights and was never submitted for a public vote, it signaled a major transformation: the people of New Hampshire had moved from resistance to self-governance.

-The Constitution established a legislature with two branches: a House of Representatives (or Assembly) and Council.
-The popularly elected convention which framed this Constitution was called a Congress, and it was to reconstitute itself as the House of Representatives.
-The House was to select 12 freeholders – a certain number from each county – to form the upper house, or Council.
-Should the conflict with Great Britain last beyond 1776, and barring instructions to the contrary from the Continental Congress, the Constitution provided for the popular election of the Councilors.
-Together the Assembly and Council were responsible for running the government of the colony, including the appointment of all civil and military officers.
-The Constitution did not provide for a chief executive of any kind.

 1783 Constitution

 On June 5, 1781, a Convention was convened to write a new constitution.
 In the Spring of 1782, a draft of the constitution was sent to town meetings for ratification.
 Town meetings proposed amendments so substantial that the Convention redrafted the constitution and submitted it to town meetings in Fall 1782.
 The second draft was met with even more proposed amendments.
 A third draft was submitted and, in Spring 1783, a requisite number of town meetings accepted the third draft as is.
 On October 31, 1783, the Convention declared the constitution ratified and adjourned sine die.
 This constitution became effective June 2, 1784.

 On September 7, 1791, a convention drafted 72 amendments to the 1784 Constitution, submitted to the people as a new whole document on February 8, 1792.
 These revisions became effective June 5, 1793.
 Some sources, falsely, claim that New Hampshire had a third constitution from 1792.